mozillascience/friendly-github/TEMPLATES/preassess.md

 5. I don't know!
 Tell me everything.

 Do you currently use a project management software?
 If so, tell us what you use.

+Check all the apply

+1. Undergraduate student
+2. Graduate Student
+3. Postdoctoral researcher or fellow
+4. Staff position at an academic Library
+2. Other staff position at an academic instiution
+3. Library faculty
+4. Other academic faculty
+4. Other